turbosnute/SiktCTF-2024-writeup/Forensics/Urgent.md

 Sep 10 11:09:59 sshd[12345]: Accepted password for ctfuser from 192.168.1.10 port 2200 ssh2
 ```

-FTP challenges.ctf.sikt.no 2121.
-With no username or password.
-The flag is in the file 'flag.txt'.
+It was a FTP server running on challenges.ctf.sikt.no 2121, with no username or password.
+The flag was in the file 'flag.txt'.

+It was hard to guess that the server was on challanges.ctf.sikt.no.
+I actually ended monitoring and decoding the data of `/proc/tcp/` (basically made netstat in python) until I saw a connection to the server and used Python to connect to the server and view the file.
+It turns out that the server was open to the public and you could just connect to it with a ftp client from your pc.

 > Flag: SiktCTF{WHo_is_TH3_Re4L_HaCk3R?}